Hiking and camping with dogs safety gear etiquette

 Essential trail etiquette and Leave No Trace

 To keep trails dog-friendly, we must be responsible visitors.
-Following Leave No Trace principles is essential.
+Following Leave No Trace principles is essential for backpacking with dogs.

 • The “Poop Tube” method: Don’t be the hiker who leaves a plastic bag on the side of the trail to “grab later.”
 Use a dedicated airtight container (like a PVC pipe or specialized dry bag) to pack out waste.